Description

 'The Maximum Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 It is the length of time the account was in the Max Drawdown.
 A Max Drawdown measures a retrenchment from when an equity curve reaches a new high.
 It’s the maximum an account lost during that retrenchment.
 This method is applied because a valley can’t be measured until a new high occurs.
 Once the new high is reached, the percentage change from the old high to the bottom of the largest trough is recorded.'

-• Looking at the maximum time in days below previous high water mark of 519 days in the last 5 years of NortonLifeLock, we see it is relatively greater, thus worse in comparison to the benchmark SPY (488 days)
+• Looking at maximum days below previous high in of 190 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (375 days).

 AveDuration: